nikheshd/Dragons-vs-Terminators/README.md

 # Dragons-vs-Terminators
 A tower defense game

-(run gui.py program to start the webUI)
+(download the .rar file, extract it and run 'python3 gui.py' from that directory to start the game's webUI)

+Note: Don't press restart in the webUI to play again (causing glitches in the UI making terminators move invisibly).
+To restart, exit the game and run gui.py again.

 Storyline of the game: